Stephen H. White: Early life and education

 White was born in Wewoka, Oklahoma, in May 1940.
 White earned an amateur radio license at age 13 and a commercial Second-Class Radiotelephone License at the age of 17.
 He enrolled at the University of Colorado, eventually majoring in physics.
 After his graduation in 1963, he enrolled at the University of Washington, and received a master's degree in physics in 1965 under H.G.
 Dehmelt (Department of Physics) on the radio frequency spectrum of the H_{2}^{+} ion.
 In 1969, he earned his doctoral degree in physiology and biophysics for his work planar lipid bilayers in the lab of J. Walter Woodbury.

 Prior to completing his postdoctoral studies at the University of Virginia in 1972, White served two years in the U.S. Army to the rank of captain.

 Career

 White began his academic career as an assistant professor in what is now the department of physiology and biophysics at the University of California, Irvine in 1972.
 He was promoted to associate professor in 1975, and to professor in 1979.
 He became professor emeritus in 2012.
 During his tenure at UCI, he also held concurrent appointments at Brookhaven National Laboratories as guest associate physiologist till 1983, and as guest biophysicist till 1996.
-He has been serving as a guest scientist at NIST Center for Neutron Research since 2001.
+He also served as a guest scientist at NIST Center for Neutron Research since 2001.

-White was appointed as vice-chair in the department of physiology and biophysics at UCI from 1974 till 1975, and as chair from 1977 till 1989.
+White was appointed vice-chair in the department of physiology and biophysics at UCI from 1974 till 1975, and as chair from 1977 till 1989.
+In this role, he hired several other faculty, and helped launch their careers.